ClarkeCodes/programmeerproject/PROCESS.md

 ## day 4

 I spent a large part of today formatting my dataset to create a line graph of depression from 1995-2015 around the world.
-I had trouble with this graph, because the line went from 1995 to 2005 and back to 2000, instead of doing this chronolically.
-I managed to find the problem and fix it, and finished the inital linegraph.
+I had trouble with this graph, because the line went from 1995 to 2005 and back to 2000, instead of doing this chronologically.
+I managed to find the problem and fix it, and finished the initial linegraph.
 I added buttons for the different continents, which allow you to highlight lines representing countries of a region in the linegraph.
 So far this works for the region of Europe and Central Asia, the rest of it I still have to fix.

 Tomorrow I want to finish this part of the line graph and link it to my world map.
 I also want to start on my last visualizations.